webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 In our next episode, we'll discuss building *cross-functional empathy* to address collaboration issues, which is your first-class ticket to a magical wonderland filled with sparkles and unicorns and rainbows! ✨🦄🌈

 Sound too good to be true?
-Stay tuned! 😎
+Learn more in [No one gives a &\*^@# about your DevRel/Community Programs (and what to do about it) #2: Collaboration](https://webchick.tech/no-one-gives-a-bleep-about-your-devrel-community-programs-and-what-to-do-about-it-1-organizational-alignment)

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>